History and Facilities

 In 1996, the Administration Building was constructed in front of the water treatment plan on the East Terry Street campus to house the Customer Service Department, Administration and Board Room.
 As the Operations Department grew, employees were housed where space was available.
 In 2008, the Operations Service Center was completed to house the Operations administration staff, distribution/collection staff, utility maintenance staff, a fleet of vehicles and heavy equipment used for utility construction and repairs.

-The utility recently completed construction of a new two-story support staff building adjacent to the Administration Building.
+In 2017, the utility recently completed construction of a new two-story support staff building adjacent to the Administration Building.
 The new building houses the Finance, Engineering and Information Technology Departments.
-Eventually when adequate space for the staff is created, the old support staff building, a part of the original water plant and office, will be demolished.

 Recent Water Treatment Facilities Awards and Recognitions